Schools closed, businesses damaged in Brooklyn Center after police shoot, kill Black man

 Adam New, a 1999 Brooklyn Center High School graduate who does not live in the city anymore, took a city bus to his hometown Monday morning to check out the aftermath of Sunday night's mayhem.

-"They want to burn the place down," New said as he watched patrols guard the police station.
+"They want to burn the place down," New said as stood across the street from the police station.
 "I'm sick of it.
 This has to spark change."

 Scores of motorists with phones in hand took videos as they rolled by the station.
 Others, like Eric Cullen, of Bloomington, stopped by police headquarters to assess the situation and get a firsthand view rather than relying on media accounts of what happened.